primatejs/primate/docs/docs/backend.md

 ### Type conversions

 Whenever you define and use [runtime types], the request object will be augmented with dispatchers to coerce the input string into a given type.
-In the following is a table with the supported base types and what types they are converted to in every supported language.
+Here is a table with the supported base types and what types they are converted to in every supported language.

 |Type   |JS     |GO     |Ruby   |
 |-------|-------|-------|-------|